zenorogue/hyperrogue/tessellations/sample/README.md

 * `arcmedge(3^2,4^3)` is the edge x such that the total internal angle of two triangles and three quadrangles of edge x equals 360 degrees.
 Works only if the tiling is possible in the current geometry.
 Returns 1 in Euclidean geometry.
 Length returned in absolute units.

-* `regangle(e,a)` is the internal angle of an a-sided regular tile with edge length e distunits.
+* `regangle(d,s)` is the internal angle of an s-sided regular tile with edge length d distunits.
 Angle returned in angle units.

 ## Special features